tsostarics/website/content/research/2022_midphon/index.md

 Sostarics, Thomas; Cole, Jennifer (2022).
 Exploring the Voice Quality of Nuclear Tunes.
 27th Midcontinental Phonetics and Phonology Conference.
 Washington University of St. Louis.

 Poster available as a high-definition PNG file.
 The original PDF has a lot of geometry from the faceted graphs, and as a result has a tendency to crash PDF viewers.

+On the poster, there are flags with numbers.
+Flags on the left column of the poster (<i class="fas fa-flag"></i>) denote specific goals/questions.
+Match the number on these flags with those of the flags on the right side of the poster (<i class="fas fa-flag fa-flip-horizontal"></i>) for the observations from the data that address each question.